Vanshal/AWAE-PREP/sql payloads.md

 If the result is true the entry will be updated with a ‘1’ and if the result is false the entry will be updated with a ‘0’.

-USAGE :  regexp anyregex with or without hex encoding if
+USAGE :  regexp "anyregex"       with or without hex encoding

-eg: with hex encoding r to hex is 72 add 0x also,
+eg:  encoding r to hex is 72 add 0x also,

 ```update users set username = ‘0’ | (substr(user(),1,1) regexp 0x72) where id=14;```